jsivwri/daily-coding-problems/README.md

 For example, given the array `[13, 18, 25, 2, 8, 10]` and the element `8`, return `4` (the index of 8 in the array).

 You can assume all the integers in the array are unique.

+### PROBLEM 59 [HARD]

+This problem was asked by Google.

+Implement a file syncing algorithm for two computers over a low-bandwidth network.
+What if we know the files in the two computers are mostly the same?